 INTRODUCTION

-Southwest Moluccas Regency is new administrative region expanded from of the Southeast Moluccas Regency with capital city located in Tual (Kei Islands).
+Southwest Moluccas Regency is new administrative region expanded from the Southeast Moluccas Regency with capital city located in Tual (Kei Islands).
 Moa Island is one of sub-Regency of the Southwest Moluccas.
-The total area of the sub-Regency Moa is 959.68 km2 with capital city of Tiakur.
-Southwest Moluccas Regency geographically located at coordinates between 07006’55”–08028’15”South Latitude and 1250 71’85” – 1300 08’87” East Longitude.
-The administrative boundaries were: Banda Sea in the Northern part, Tanimbar Island in the Eastern part Alor islands in the Western part and the Timor Sea in the Southern Geographically, the Southwest Moluccas Regency surrounded by marine and coastal areas with a territorial waters of around 64 thousands km2.
-Several islands in Southwest Moluccas Regency bordering neighboring countries of East Timor, Luang sub-Distric Mdona Hyera and Damer islands.
-The major source of livelihood is capture fisheries, while salt production, seaweed farming and mariculture are also a potential natural resource exist in the area.
-In addition to fishing activities, salt is a traditional product that is carried out by fishermen particularly during the dry season.
+The total area of the sub-Regency Moa is about 960 km2 with capital city of Tiakur.
+Southwest Moluccas Regency is geographically located at coordinates between 07006’55”–08028’15”South Latitude and 1250 71’85” – 1300 08’87” East Longitude.
+The administrative boundaries were: Banda Sea in the Northern part, Tanimbar Island in the Eastern part Alor islands in the Western part and the Timor Sea in the Southern Geographically, the Southwest Moluccas Regency is surrounded by marine and coastal areas with a territorial waters of around 64 thousands km2.
+Several islands in Southwest Moluccas Regency are bordering neighboring countries of East Timor, Luang sub-Distric Mdona Hyera and Damer islands.
+The major source of livelihood is capture fisheries, in addition table salt, seaweed farming and mariculture are also potential natural resources existing in the area.
+Salt is a traditional product carried out by fishermen particularly during dry season.
+These salt products are not for sale, but are used for the family's daily needs.
 The transitional seasons East to West with the arrival of cold winds from the Australian continent to make District Mdona Hiera very hot, the high temperature occurred almost a full year.
+From May to October an east monsoon occurs due to the Asian continent, which is experiencing summer, while Australia experiences winter so hot and dry air in Australia is sucked into Asia.
+At the time the water vapor passes through Indonesia, the water vapor does not fall as rain so that there is a dry season in Indonesia from April to October (Anonim 2014).
 This type of climate is the benefit to produce traditional salt mainly for domestic consumption.
 Especially in Luang Island, people use salt traditionally to make salted fish Besides being a center for seaweed production, Luang island known as an area of anchovy production and its already exist since decades.
+Because it consists of islands that are separated from each other, the natural potential that exists with their temporary workforce.
+The diversity of marine products owned is then stated in this paper.
+Some other interesting sea potentials will be presented in addition to showing diversity as a floating net cage business and seaweed cultivation there is also salt activity as a complement to the household that is done traditionally.
+Compared to limited land resources, marine resources play an important role in the lives of people Southwest Moluccas .

+Objective

+To find data and information about the life of the people of Southwest Moluccas as a potential area with various marine resources for the welfare of the outer islands.

 MATERIALS AND METHODS

 The location is Moa Island, Southwest Moluccas Regency, Moluccas Province.
 Short observation was made by using rapid appraisal during period of 8 - 22 April 2016.
 Data were collected through interviews or Partisipatory Rural Appraisal (PRA).
-Participatory Rural Appraisal or PRA is an approach in the process of empowerment and community participation, the emphasis on community involvement in the over all development activities.
+Participatory .
+The data needed is based on primary and secondary data in the field.
+Primary data is the result of interviews with local fishermen.
+While secondary data is a small part of the Marine and Fisheries Service and the Regency.